tiiuae/ci-vm-example/README.md

 ## Secrets
 For deployment secrets (such as ssh keys used to access the remote builders) this project uses [sops-nix](https://github.com/Mic92/sops-nix).

 The general idea is: each host that requires secrets have `secrets.yaml` file that contains the encrypted secrets for that host.
-As an example, the `secrets.yaml` file for the host jenkins-controller defines a secret [`remote_build_ssh_key`]( https://github.com/tiiuae/ci-vm-example/blob/499b5dd5693eaac0b258a10e7861b8e1fb62227e/hosts/jenkins-controller/secrets.yaml#L3) which is used by the jenkins-controller VM in [its](https://github.com/tiiuae/ci-vm-example/blob/499b5dd5693eaac0b258a10e7861b8e1fb62227e/hosts/jenkins-controller/conf.nix#L47) configuration to allow ssh access on the remote builders [`build2.vedenemo.dev`](https://github.com/tiiuae/ci-vm-example/blob/499b5dd5693eaac0b258a10e7861b8e1fb62227e/hosts/jenkins-controller/conf.nix#L337) and [`hetzarm.vedenemo.dev`](https://github.com/tiiuae/ci-vm-example/blob/499b5dd5693eaac0b258a10e7861b8e1fb62227e/hosts/jenkins-controller/conf.nix#L342).
+As an example, the `secrets.yaml` file for the host jenkins-controller defines a secret [`vedenemo_builder_ssh_key`]( https://github.com/tiiuae/ci-vm-example/blob/499b5dd5693eaac0b258a10e7861b8e1fb62227e/hosts/jenkins-controller/secrets.yaml#L3) which is used by the jenkins-controller VM in [its](https://github.com/tiiuae/ci-vm-example/blob/499b5dd5693eaac0b258a10e7861b8e1fb62227e/hosts/jenkins-controller/conf.nix#L47) configuration to allow ssh access on the remote builders [`build2.vedenemo.dev`](https://github.com/tiiuae/ci-vm-example/blob/499b5dd5693eaac0b258a10e7861b8e1fb62227e/hosts/jenkins-controller/conf.nix#L337) and [`hetzarm.vedenemo.dev`](https://github.com/tiiuae/ci-vm-example/blob/499b5dd5693eaac0b258a10e7861b8e1fb62227e/hosts/jenkins-controller/conf.nix#L342).
 All secrets in `secrets.yaml` can be decrypted with each host's ssh key - sops automatically decrypts the host secrets when the system activates (i.e. on boot or whenever nixos-rebuild switch occurs) and places the decrypted secrets in the configured file paths.
 An [admin user](https://github.com/tiiuae/ci-vm-example/blob/499b5dd5693eaac0b258a10e7861b8e1fb62227e/.sops.yaml#L2-L3) manages the secrets by using the `sops` command line tool.

 Each host's private ssh key is also stored as [sops secret](https://github.com/tiiuae/ci-vm-example/blob/499b5dd5693eaac0b258a10e7861b8e1fb62227e/hosts/jenkins-controller/secrets.yaml#L1) and automatically [depcrypted](https://github.com/tiiuae/ci-vm-example/blob/499b5dd5693eaac0b258a10e7861b8e1fb62227e/nix/apps.nix#L29) on running the associated [apps target](https://github.com/tiiuae/ci-vm-example/blob/499b5dd5693eaac0b258a10e7861b8e1fb62227e/nix/apps.nix#L92C19-L92C25).
 The decrypted `ssh_host_ed25519_key` is made available in the VM via a [directory shared between the host and guest](https://github.com/tiiuae/ci-vm-example/blob/499b5dd5693eaac0b258a10e7861b8e1fb62227e/hosts/jenkins-controller/conf.nix#L58).
 Finally, openssh on the guest is configured to [use](https://github.com/tiiuae/ci-vm-example/blob/499b5dd5693eaac0b258a10e7861b8e1fb62227e/hosts/jenkins-controller/conf.nix#L63) the `ssh_host_ed25519_key` allowing sops to decrypt the VM secrets, by default under `/run/secrets` when the VM is booted up.